Vietnam.vn - Nền tảng quảng bá Việt Nam

 In Ho Chi Minh City, unemployed workers flock to become technology-based motorbike taxi drivers, causing the number of drivers to increase sharply and competition to become fierce.
 Many people work hard without taking a break to earn a living.

-According to Mr. Sen, factories are reducing labor, workers are losing their jobs and turning to technology-based motorbike taxis, so the number of drivers is increasing rapidly.
+According to Mr. Sen, factories are reducing their workforce, workers are losing their jobs and turning to technology-based motorbike taxis, so the number of drivers is increasing rapidly.
 "So many that companies are delaying accepting new drivers," Mr. Sen said.
 Many people have registered and waited two months without opening an active account.
 Because the labor supply is so abundant, companies have tightened regulations, making it easy for drivers to have their accounts locked.
 Drivers who are complained about by customers twice will be temporarily suspended, and three times will be permanently suspended.

 Grab driver, September 29, 2021.
 Photo: Quynh Tran